 Kevin Fleming, CEO of Loyale Healthcare

-So what payment options are now readily available for practice adoption?
+So, what technology-enabled payment options are now readily available for practice adoption?

 Use a Third-Party Vendor

 Outsourced patient statement fulfillment also offers additional benefits typically not considered by healthcare systems.
 For example, MailMyStatements provides clients the ability to choose from high-quality merchant vendors in the industry.
 These partnership varieties offer an exceptionally smooth, efficient and personalized on-boarding experience that eliminates pain and disruption, allowing for a streamlined user experience.
 Our platforms offer additional technology like automatic payment withdrawals for credit card on file enabled payment plans and next-day funding.
 All technology systems are HITRUST Certified, ensuring sensitive patient data is protected to the highest extent.

-Not only does the expertise of a third-party vendor simplify the process for your practice, but they can add other benefits to your technology systems like increased security measures in place to protect sensitive patient health information.
+Not only does the expertise of a third-party vendor simplify the process for your practice, but they can add other benefits like cost and time savings.

 MailMyStatements is a HITRUST Certified billing and payment vendor who specializes in technology-driven solutions.
 Learn more today!